 Login to the VPS Management Platform using the credentials provided, and you will see several tools able to be used to service and configure your VPS.
 One important thing to be sure and configure is the reverse DNS, located toward the bottom of the platform.
 Click the link for Network, and then click the link shown under the heading Reverse DNS.
 You will want to enter your actual domain name in this area, in the form of

 example.com.
 Once you have done that and changed your password, it is time to move on to SSH into your VPS and install Yunohost.

 I will be dealing with using linux distributions here, but if you are on a Windows machine you will likely want to install PuTTY for SSH.
-If SSH is not already installed on your device, then on Ubuntu first be sure you are able to log in as a user with
+If SSH is not already installed on your device, then on Debian/Ubuntu based distros first be sure you are able to log in as a user with

 sudo privileges.
 Next open a terminal and install OpenSSH-Server using the following commands:

 $ sudo apt update